kstasko/notes/aws/data-analyst-cert/da-udemy-s3-processing.md

 - Visual Job dashboard
     - overviews, status, run times

 ### Glue DataBrew
 - a visual data prep tool
     - UI for pre-processing large data sets
 - Over 250 ready-made transformations
-- You create 'recipes' of transformations taht can be saved as jobs within a larger project
+- You create 'recipes' of transformations that can be saved as jobs within a larger project
 - Security
     - integrates with KMS
     - SSL in transit